 Then one afternoon, after spotting a packet of sausages in the fridge that needed using, I had that eureka moment.

 Everyone loves sausage meat stuffing at Christmas right?
-Well, if you’re meat eater anyway.
-I don’t think I’d ever get my mum or step dad to eat it…
+Well, if you’re a meat eater anyway.
+I don’t think I’d ever get my mum or step dad to eat it.

 So I thought I’d trick the kids into eating a stuffed marrow by filling it with something they love.
 Of course I expected them to eat the sausage filling and to leave the marrow.

-It passed the kid test so I give it to you, safe in the knowledge that if my fussy eaters will have it, you should like it to.
+It passed the kid test so I give it to you, safe in the knowledge that if my fussy eaters will have it, you should like it too.

 You’ll find recipes from the following talented people: